videomi/shotcut_web/FAQ.md

 **Linux**

-The log, database, and presets are stored in
+The log, cache, and presets are stored in
 \~/.local/share/Meltytech/Shotcut/ where '\~' is your home directory, of course.